 Anyone can develop blisters.
 But they're really common when your feet sweat.
 So runners, bikers and other outdoor enthusiasts are frequent blister victims.

 Feel one forming already?
 No problem, I've got you covered.
 Just follow my careful guide to treating (and preventing) those pesky blisters.

 How to Treat a Blister on Your Foot

 If you have a small blister on your foot, cover it with a band-aid.
-The blister should stay covered until it heals, although you can clean and swap band-aids daily to prevent infection.
+The blister should stay covered until it heals.
+But you can clean it and swap band-aids daily to prevent infection.

 The same applies to larger blisters.
 If you can keep them covered, do it.
 But, if a blister is too big to cover and is making daily movement painful, we can drain it—in the office!
 Once again—don’t do this at home.
 In my office, I’ll insert a small, sterile needle in the blister to drain the fluid.

 Most importantly, I won’t disturb your top protective layer of skin.
 This is important for avoiding infection.
 Once drained, I’ll cover the area with a dry, clean dressing.
 That will prevent infection while you heals.
 I’ll also give you instructions for changing the dressing every day.